 Sales of a substantial number of shares of our common stock in the public market following this offering could cause the market price of our common stock to decline.
 A substantial majority of the outstanding shares of our common stock are, and all of the shares sold in this offering upon issuance will be, freely tradable without restriction or further registration under the Securities Act unless these shares are purchased by affiliates.
-In addition, as of December 31, 2012, 11,947,349 shares of our common stock are issuable upon exercise of outstanding options and warrants granted by us, which also have been registered for resale on registration statements filed with the Securities and Exchange Commission.
-The outstanding options have a weighted average exercise price of \$11.11 per share and expire through November 2022.
-The outstanding warrants have a weighted average exercise price of \$5.82 per share and expire between November 2013 and March 2016.
+In addition, as of October 25, 2013, 15,669,228 shares of our common stock are issuable upon exercise of outstanding options and warrants granted by us, which also have been registered or registered for resale on registration statements filed with the Securities and Exchange Commission.
+The outstanding options have a weighted average exercise price of \$7.82 per share and expire through October 2023.
+The outstanding warrants have a weighted average exercise price of \$4.54 per share and expire between November 2013 and March 2016.
 If our stock price increases, the holders of such options, warrants and convertible securities may exercise such securities and could sell a large number of these shares into the market.
 These additional issuances and sales could cause the market price of our common stock to decline.
-In addition, as of the date of this prospectus supplement, there are 1,074,114 shares remaining for sale under our CEFF with Kingsbridge Capital Ltd., which will expire on June 11, 2013.
-We also have entered into an ATM Program with Stifel, under which Stifel, as our exclusive agent, at our discretion and at such times that we determine from time to time, may sell over a three-year period up to a maximum of \$25,000,000 of shares of our common stock.
+We also have entered into an ATM Program with Stifel, under which Stifel, as our exclusive agent, at our discretion and at such times that we determine from time to time, may sell until February 11, 2016 up to a maximum of \$23,038,092 of shares of our common stock.
 Use of these equity programs would increase our outstanding shares, which could cause the market price of our common stock to decline.